MusicScience37/numerical-collection-cpp/doc/sphinx/src/modules.rst

 and implemented in ``num_collect`` namespace.

 concepts
-    C++ concepts for types used in this project.
+    C++ concepts for types common in this project.

 util
     Utility common in this project.